• Skip to primary navigation

 This regional Italian pasta may not be easy to find where you live, but it's guaranteed to taste better if you make it from scratch anyway, plus, it uses just 2 ingredients (with the option to add a splash of extra virgin olive oil).

-If you don't have semolina flour use my 00 flour egg pasta recipe or a combination of semolina and 00 flour in pasta dough recipe here.
+If you don't have semolina flour, use my 00 flour egg pasta recipe or my hybrid semolina and 00 flour pasta recipe.

 • Semolina Flour: I've used a twice-milled semolina flour ('semola rimacinata' in Italian), which has a finer consistency than regular semolina, and it's what's used for making pasta here in Italy.